-Approximately 1,818 kg of asbestos containing materials (ACM) were disposed of in 2011.
+Approximately 887 kg of asbestos containing materials (ACM) were disposed of in 2012.
 Ames Laboratory ACM was disposed of in the Boone County Landfill.
 The Laboratory complies with the State of Iowa Solid Waste Disposal Rule #102.14 and 40 CFR 61, Subpart M (asbestos NESHAP) when disposing of ACM.
-Figure 3.10-1 shows ACM volumes over the past seven years.
-ACM volumes are determined by the level of renovation activities (i.e., floor tile, fume hoods, and pipe insulation).
+Figure 3.10-1 shows ACM quantities over the past seven years.
+ACM quantities are dependent upon the amount of renovation activities involving removal of floor tile, fume hoods, and pipe insulation.

-Figure 3.10-1 Asbestos Volumes
+Figure 3.10-1 Asbestos

-Approximately 314 kg of PCB ballasts were properly disposed in 2011 through the Laboratory's hazardous waste vendor.
-Figure 3.10-2 shows PCB volumes over the past seven years.
+Approximately 95 kg of PCB ballasts were properly disposed in 2012 through the Laboratory's hazardous waste vendor.
+Figure 3.10-2 shows PCB quantities over the past seven years.

-Figure 3.10-2 PCB Volumes
+Figure 3.10-2 PCB